ga4gh/ga4gh-schemas/doc/source/schemas/biodatamethods.rst

     genomic array as well as RNA-seq experiments) may refer to the same BioSample.
     In the context of the GA4GH metadata schema, BioSample constitutes the central reference object.

+.. avro:record:: SearchBioSamplesRequest

+  :field name:
+  :type name: null|string
+  :field pageSize:
+  :type pageSize: null|int
+  :field pageToken:
+  :type pageToken: null|string

+  This request maps to the body of `POST /biosamples/search` as JSON.

+.. avro:record:: SearchBioSamplesResponse

+  :field biosamples:
+    The list of datasets.
+  :type biosamples: array<org.ga4gh.models.BioSample>
+  :field nextPageToken:
+    The continuation token, which is used to page through large result sets.
+      Provide this value in a subsequent request to return the next page of results.
+This field will be empty if there aren't any additional results.
+  :type nextPageToken: null|string

+  This is the response from `POST /biosamples/search` expressed as JSON.